-- Lot’s of smaller sites can be hosted on a single server if page caching is enabled (we recommend 10-20 sites on a 1 CPU / 2 GB server).
+- Lots of smaller sites can be hosted on a single server if page caching is enabled (we recommend 10-20 sites on a 2 GB / 1 shared CPU server).

-- For bigger, more intensive, or dynamic sites (such as e-commerce sites) we recommend hosting these on their own, slightly larger, servers.
+- For a bigger, more computationally intensive, or dynamic site we recommend hosting it on its own, larger, server.
 For example, if you have a high-traffic WooCommerce site, we recommend hosting it separately on a 2 CPU / 4 GB server.

 When Should I Upgrade My Server?

 Before you can decide if you need to upgrade your server, you will need to know how your server resources are being used.
-Most server providers offer some kind of resource monitoring (CPU, memory, disk space, etc.) as part of their service.
+Most server providers offer resource monitoring (CPU, memory, disk space, etc.) included as part of their service.
 If your server provider doesn’t offer this, you can SSH to your server and use tools such as

 htop to find the same information.

 As a general rule, we recommend you try and keep server memory usage at 60% or below to allow for traffic spikes.
 If your server CPU usage or memory usage is consistently high then it might be time to upgrade your server.